Praveen4169/CV-Screening-tool/README.md

 pip install PyPDF2 openai streamlit
 ```

-Execute the file using Streamlit by running the command
+Execute the file using Streamlit by running the command in your terminal
 ```
-streamlit run cv_analyzer.py in your terminal.
+streamlit run cv_analyzer.py
 ```

 This will start a Streamlit web app where you can upload a CV PDF, enter a job profile, and get the analysis results.